-From here, click on the “Business” button, as shown below.
+Next, follow the prompts to set up your WordPress dashboard.
+If prompted, choose to set this up as a “Business.”
 If you miss this step and accidentally click Personal, don’t worry.
 It doesn’t really matter.

-Now, before we start designing and customizing, we want to show you how to access your Bluehost account and WordPress dashboard in the future in case you need to stop and start at any time.
+Now, before we start designing and customizing your new blog, we want to show you how to access your Bluehost account and WordPress dashboard in the future in case you need to stop and start at any time.

 There are two different ways to get back into your WordPress dashboard and access your blog.

 The first way is to go to Bluehost.com and log in using the email and password that you created in the setup above.
 From here, you can click on the Login to WordPress button.